gohugoio/hugo/content/tutorials/creating-a-new-theme.md

 Press Ctrl+C to stop
 ```

-Below is some sample output showing Hugo detecting a change in the home page template.
+Below is some sample output showing Hugo detecting a change in the homepage template.
 (Actually, the change is the edit we're about to do.)
 Once it's rendered again, the web browser automatically reloads the page.

 As I said above &mdash; it's amazing:)